 Any child too small for a seat belt should be properly restrained in a child seat.
 A larger child should be properly restrained with a seat belt.
 All Children Must Be Restrained Each year, many children are injured or killed in vehicle crashes because they are either unrestrained or not properly restrained.
-In fact, vehicle accidents are the number one cause of death of children ages 12 and under
+In fact, vehicle they are either unrestrained or not properly restrained.
+In fact, vehicle accidents are the number one cause of death of children ages 12 and under.